Logic Learning from Demonstrations for Multi-step Manipulation Tasks in Dynamic Environments: Introduction

-In summary, our work proposes the following technical advancements: \begin{itemize} \item Extend LQT-CP to handle long-horizon manipulation tasks and further develop its capability to incorporate via-point tracking and generalization for addressing contact-rich manipulation sub-tasks; \item Propose Logic-DMP, a novel integration of TAMP solver with DMP.
-This integration improves the generalization ability and reactivity of DMP in multi-step manipulation tasks; \item Develop a Reactive TAMP approach, leveraging the fast generalization capability of Logic-DMP.
-This approach facilitates the solution of long-horizon manipulation tasks in dynamic environments. \end{itemize}
+In summary, our work proposes the following technical advancements: \begin{itemize} \item We propose Logic-LfD, a novel integration of TAMP solver with classical LfD methods.
+This integration extends DMP to solve long-horizon manipulation tasks by imitating multi-step demonstrations.
+It also explores the capability of LQT-CP to extend DMP to incorporate via-point tracking and generalization for addressing contact-rich manipulation sub-tasks; \item Logic-LfD improves the generalization ability of DMP to handle both motion- and task-level variants while solving similar multi-step manipulation tasks; \item We develop a Reactive TAMP approach, leveraging the fast generalization capability of Logic-LfD.
+This approach improves the reactivity of DMP to task-level disturbances, thus facilitating the solution of long-horizon manipulation tasks in dynamic environments. \end{itemize}